Jayash/java-low-level-system-design/README.md

  https://www.oodesign.com/design-principles.html

  - S – Single Responsibility Principle.
 A Class should have a single responsibility.
+    - There should be only one reason for the class to change, reasons can be following
+       - Protocol changes
+       - Message format changes
+       - Communication Security changes etc...
  - O – Open/Closed Principle.
 Software entities should be open for extension but closed for modification.
  - L – Liskov Substitution Principle.
 Objects in a program should be replaceable by subclasses of same type without any adverse impact.
+    - We should be able to substitute base class object with child class object without altering behavioral/characteristics of the program
  - I – Interface Segregation Principle.
-Multiple client specific interfaces are preferable over single generic interface.
+Multiple client-specific interfaces are preferable over single generic interface.
+    - Client should not be forced to depend upon interfaces that they don't use
  - D – Dependency Inversion Principle.
 Program should depend on abstract entities.
 It should not depend on concrete implementation of an interface.

  ## Encapsulate what varies